Charles Hudon: Professional

 On July 19, 2019, Hudon signed a one-year, $900,000 contract extension with the Canadiens.
-He was waived by the Canadiens before the start of the season, but cleared and was reassigned to the Laval Rocket.
+He was waived by Montreal before the start of the season, but cleared and was reassigned to the Laval Rocket.
 After scoring nine goals to start the season with the Rocket, Hudon was recalled by the Canadiens on November 16.
 He was sent back to Laval on December 7 and earned a spot at the 2020 AHL All-Star Classic.

-On October 12, 2020, despite his restricted free agent status with the Canadiens after he was tendered a qualifying offer it was reported that Hudon would play in Switzerland during 2020–21.
-On October 16, Hudon agreed to a one-year contract with Lausanne HC of the NL.
+On October 12, 2020, despite his restricted free agent status with the Canadiens after he was tendered a qualifying offer, it was reported that Hudon would play in Switzerland during 2020–21.
+Five days later, he agreed to a one-year contract with Lausanne HC of the National League (NL).

-As a free agent from the Canadiens after 7 seasons under contract with the organization, Hudon was signed to a one-year, two-way contract with the Tampa Bay Lightning on July 28, 2021.
-Following the Lightning's training camp, Hudon was assigned to join AHL affiliate, the Syracuse Crunch for the duration of the 2021–22 season.
-He matched his career best mark of 57 points, collecting 30 goals and 27 assists through 66 games.
+As an unrestricted free agent from the Canadiens after seven seasons under contract with the organization, Hudon was signed to a one-year, two-way contract with the Tampa Bay Lightning on July 28, 2021.
+Following attendance at the Lightning's training camp, he was assigned to join AHL affiliate, the Syracuse Crunch, for the duration of the 2021–22 season.
+Hudon subsequently matched his career best mark of 57 points, collecting 30 goals and 27 assists through 66 games played.

-Leaving the Lightning organization at the conclusion of his contract, on July 13, 2022, Hudon was signed as a free agent to a one-year, two-way contract with the Colorado Avalanche.
+Leaving the Lightning organization at the conclusion of his contract, Hudon was signed as a free agent to a one-year, two-way contract with the Colorado Avalanche on July 13, 2022.

 On July 3, 2023, having left the Avalanche as a free agent, Hudon was signed to a two-year AHL contract with the Ontario Reign, the primary affiliate of the Los Angeles Kings.

-After two point-per-game seasons with the Ontario Reign, Hudon left the club as a free agent and returned abroad in agreeing to a two-year contract with Swedish outfit, Djurgårdens IF of the SHL, on July 23, 2025.
+After two point-per-game seasons with the Ontario Reign, Hudon left the club as a free agent and returned abroad in agreeing to a two-year contract with Djurgårdens IF of the Swedish Hockey League (SHL) on July 23, 2025.